sethbern/CSJava/published/csjava/_sources/Unit2-Using-Objects/topic-2-1-objects-intro-turtles.rst.txt

     Run the code below to see what the following program does.
-    If the code below does not work for you, you can also see the code in action at this |repl link| (refresh page after forking if it gets stuck) or download the files |github| to use in your own IDE.
+    If the code below does not work for you, you can also see the code in action at this |repl link| (refresh page after forking if it gets stuck).
+    Repl.it prefers the class to be named "Main".
+You can also
+    download the files |github| to use in your own IDE.

-    NOTE: The CodeLens Java Visualizer will not work with graphics programs.
+    NOTE: The CodeLens Visualizer will not work with graphics programs.
     ~~~~
-    import java.util.*;
-    import java.awt.*;

     public class TurtleTest
     {
       public static void main(String[] args)